Understanding Watts Per Kilogram for Smarter Cycling

 The classic FTP test involves a 20-minute all-out effort after a proper warmup.
 Your average power for those 20 minutes, multiplied by 0.95, gives you an estimated FTP.
 The 5% reduction accounts for the difference between 20-minute and 60-minute sustainable power.

 Before testing, perform a thorough 20-minute warmup including some short high-intensity efforts.
 Then pace yourself for the 20-minute test—starting too hard will cause you to fade and underestimate your true FTP.
+I’ve made this mistake multiple times.
 Many cyclists find it helpful to test on an indoor trainer where conditions are controlled and consistent.

 Using Power Data for Training